mikee47/Sming-Graphics/README.rst

     wrapping and returns the corresponding region from a source ImageObject.

 Cursors, sprites and priority drawing
-    Response to user input should be prioritised.
-For example, if a cursor or mouse pointer is present on the screen then waiting for a complex screen update is going to affect usability.
+    Response to user input should be prioritised, such as movement of a cursor or mouse pointer.

     Cursors are drawn over everything else.
 Although some hardware may support cursors directly, for now we'll assume not.